 Our schedules are set out in a user-friendly format and can be accompanied by photographs where appropriate.
 They are commonly used in legal proceedings, party wall agreements and the negotiation and settlement of leases.
 In this way owners or lessees of buildings have an easy and straightforward way of maintaining a written record of the condition of any element of the construction of their property.

-As Chartered Building Surveyors we are skilled in this area of the property profession with our ability to identify defects, quality of materials and methods and standards of construction.
+As Consultant Building Surveyors we are skilled in this area of the property profession with our ability to identify defects, quality of materials and methods and standards of construction.
 Our clients are provided with concise and clearly presented reports and we are always pleased to engage in informal discussion prior to proceeding with the appropriate work.

 Repairs & Alterations